 Archive for 2009

-My Blog-o-logical* Clock: To blog, or not to blog in 2010, that is the question…
+My Blog-o-logical* Clock: To blog, or not to blog, that is the question…

 *blog-o-logical: (ADJ) 2009 term coined by Ann Sachs; often paired with ‘clock’ (N).
-Refers to psychological stress caused by time-lapse between Theatrical Intelligence blog postings.
+Refers to psychological stress due to time-lapse between Theatrical Intelligence blogposts.

-Mothers Day, 2009: I birthed my blog.
-My blog-o-logical clock had been ticking for 13 months, and I thought that after publishing the first couple of posts, the tick-tick-tocking would go away.
+On Mothers Day this year I birthed my blog.
+My blog-o-logical clock had been ticking for months, and I thought that after publishing the first couple of posts, the tick-tick-tocking would go away.
 Ha!
 That is the equivalent of saying that a mother’s work is complete after childbirth.

-I’m writing a book called Theatrical Intelligence, a concept that uses the theatre production model to impact business performance.
-My blog is also called Theatrical Intelligence; its purpose is to send my ideas and experience about this new concept out into the world to see what comes back to me.
+I have an idea for a book called Theatrical Intelligence.
+It’s a concept that uses the theatre production model to impact business performance.
+My blog is also called Theatrical Intelligence; its purpose is to send my ideas about this new concept out into the world to see what comes back to me.
 It isn’t working.

 FIRST: I don’t blog enough.
-I post approximately two 500-word pieces a month which in no way makes me a serious blogger.
 Responsibilities to my company get top priority.
 Make no mistake: this is my choice.
 I co-own the business with my husband and no one is tying me to my desk.

-SECOND: I have been uncharacteristically shy about “sending my ideas and experience out into the world.”
+SECOND: I have been uncharacteristically shy about “sending my ideas out into the world.”
 I’ve hinted.
 I’ve joined Twitter, and tweeted as @TheatreSmart.
 I’ve asked my kids what they think.
-But I haven’t launched, in the sense of sending my own little rocket into space.
+But I haven’t launched, in the sense of sending my own theatrical rocket into space.

 THIRD: Twitter has an irresistible little feature called a Posterous Page.
 It is, essentially, a mini blog that is as easy to use as picking up the phone.
-I gave in to this preposterous temptation in November, and have posted 28 pieces of personal/professional reports and observations on what I call my (Pre)Posterous Page.
+I gave in to this preposterous temptation and have posted 28 little pieces since November, on what I call my (Pre)Posterous Page.

 That puts me exactly 3 distractions away from writing the book.
 Or are they distractions?
-My partner Roger Morgan believes that so-called-distractions are the gestation period of the creative process; natural and inevitable, given that the muse does not descend on demand.
+My partner Roger Morgan believes that so-called-distractions are part of the gestation period of creativity; natural and inevitable, given that the muse does not descend on demand.
 (I have encouraged Roger to write a book on innovative procrastination techniques.
-He tells me that my suggestion is in the gestation phase.)
+He informs me that the idea is in the gestation phase.)

-Cowardice does not fit me comfortably.
+HOWEVER… cowardice doesn’t seem to fit comfortably.
 Therefore, I proclaim that in 2010 I will:

-Please join me as a conversation partner in this life-changing quest, and subscribe to this blog!
+Please join me as a conversation partner in this quest, and subscribe to my blog.
 Pass it along to friends and colleagues.
 And most important: share your feedback; one of the 6 Principles of Theatrical Intelligence is that “Failure is the quickest way to learn.”
-If I am off the mark in your opinion – let me know.
+If I’m off the mark in your opinion, please let me know.
 That’s the way this dream will take flight.

 Thank you.
 And may the new decade see your dreams come true.